Personal Info:

 As I honed in my role as a deejay, I continued to work at various occupations over the years, including selling newspapers, packing and delivering groceries, working as a security guard, and in convention – catering services at the NY Marriott Marquis.

 I was introduced to the Marriott family in 1986 through my mom, who happened to be the first female in the engineering department at the NY Marriott Marquis property, yeaaa Mom.
 After being interviewed for employment by the Human resources representative who said “I’ll hire you because of your mother but I see your heart is in pursuing your musical aspirations” – true story.
 I’m glad she gave me the green light to venture into Marriott culture.
 It opened the door to seven years as a convention/catering service associate.
-Looking back, those were truly great times on the overnight shift.
-I was able to pursue and achieve my musical goals during the day, get some rest, and then work overnight.
-We used to call it the graveyard shift.

 To date, I’ve accumulated 14+ years of service within the Marriott organization.
 7 as an employee and 7+ years as an independent contractor.